 The greatest opportunity has been the chance to work with so many inspiring and knowledgeable people, who were crazy patient with my often slow progress and forgiving of my mistakes.
 They were the door-openers and the cheering squad, the safety net and the gap fillers.

 Testimonials, reviews and accolades

 I have been honored to receive the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards as well as Educator of the Year and a Finalist of the Mentor Award.

 If you would like some reassurances about my workshops, Challenges, presentations and lectures check out over 1000 testimonials and reviews on this testimonial page.

-The site is new, replacing my www.catchfitness.co.nz as I am now based in Australia and in recent time have narrowed the focus into helping trainers run their own Challenges and workshops.
-Accordingly I didn’t automatically include the Catch Fitness members from that site here so if you are one of them and want to stay in the loop please do sign up again.
+The site is replacing my www.catchfitness.co.nz as I am now based in Australia and in recent time have narrowed the focus into helping trainers run their own Challenges and workshops.
+Accordingly I didn’t automatically include the 2000 or so Catch Fitness members from my previous database here so if you are one of them and want to stay in the loop with my monthly email please do sign up again.
 And please drop me an email if you have any questions, stories or ideas.
 I’ll always respond timely and appreciatively.
 You will find my contact details here.